Long COVID – long-term effects of COVID-19

 How can long COVID be prevented?

-To date, the only known way to avoid developing long COVID is to avoid becoming infected with the SARS-CoV-2 coronavirus.
+The best form of prevention against long COVID is to avoid infection with the SARS-CoV-2 coronavirus.

 How is long COVID diagnosed?